 Proxy constraints

-An individual can hold a proxy for multiple individuals, but cannot hold more than one proxy vote for any organization.
+An individual can hold a proxy for multiple individuals.

-Conversely, there is no limit to the number of distinct organizations which an individual may represent by proxy.
-Note: This is subject to voting procedures defined elsewhere in this document.

 Proxies are subject to all HL7 participation requirements (e.g., current HL7 members, etc.).
-In other words, if one organization would like to have two proxies represented in one meeting, they must find an individual able to attend the <WorkGroupAcronym> meeting for each proxy vote they wish to delegate.
+In other words, if one individual would like to have two proxies represented in one meeting, they must find an individual able to attend the <WorkGroupAcronym> session for each proxy vote they wish to delegate.

 Proxies are not transitive.
-A proxy for one organization cannot re-delegate that proxy to another.
-That said, members are not required to name individuals as their proxy, and may instead name an organization (therefore empowering any representative of that organization to sit in their stead).
+A proxy for one individual cannot re-delegate that proxy to another.
+That said, members are not required to name individuals as their proxy, and may instead name ”any individual voting representative of <Organizational Member Name> (therefore empowering any voting representative of that organization to sit in their stead).

 Proxies are not reciprocal.
-An issued proxy to a member or organization does not in turn allow the converse.
-A second proxy back to the first organization would be required.
+An issued proxy to a member does not in turn allow the converse.
+A second proxy back to the first individual would be required.

 Proxy Notification

-Proxies must be provided to, at a minimum, the <WorkGroupAcronym> co-chairs and the HL7 Organization (represented by the TSC Chair or the HL7 Staff).
+Proxies must be identified to, at a minimum, the <WorkGroupAcronym> co-chairs and the HL7 Organization (represented by the TSC Chair or the HL7 Staff).

 This notification must be provided either on paper and physically signed by the member (facsimiles are accepted), or received electronically from the registered e-mail address in the HL7 Membership Directory.

-During a WGM, a proxy can be provided to either a co-chair with one witness, or to an HL7 staff member with one witness; witnesses must be from a different organization from the proxy holder.
+During a WGM, a proxy can be provided to either a co-chair with one witness, or to an HL7 staff member with one witness; witnesses must be from a different organization than the proxy holder.

 Roberts Rules of Order

-The Work Group shall rely upon Roberts Rules of Order in the event that formal guidance of parliamentary procedure is needed or requested.
+The WG or Committee shall rely upon Roberts Rules of Order in the event that formal guidance of parliamentary procedure is needed or requested.

-In the interest of ensuring the effective and active engagement of all participants, the Work Group shall follow its documented decision-making practices, referring to Roberts Rules of Order in the event of a question or concern.
+In the interest of ensuring the effective and active engagement of all participants, the WG or Committee shall follow its documented decision-making practices, referring to Roberts Rules of Order in the event of a question or concern.
 Since Robert’s Rules of Order provides formalism for addressing almost all matters of process, this provides a “backup mechanism” of formality in the event that it is required.

-It is the responsibility of the presiding co-chair to guide the Work Group to an efficient and effective outcome.
-The Work Group shall follow, in this order of precedence, these Decision-making Practices (which cannot conflict with the HL7 Bylaws or Governance and Operations Manual), the HL7 Governance and Operations Manual, the HL7 Bylaws, and Roberts Rules of Order.
-The established decision-making practices can refine certain policies and procedures so long as they remain in accordance with the HL7 Governance and Operations Manual and Bylaws.
+It is the responsibility of the presiding chair to guide the WG or Committee to an efficient and effective outcome.
+The WG or Committee shall follow, in this order of precedence, these Decision-making Practices (which cannot conflict with the HL7 Bylaws, GOM, or ER), the HL7 GOM, the HL7 ER, the HL7 Bylaws, and Roberts Rules of Order.
+The established decision-making practices can refine certain policies and procedures so long as they remain in accordance with the HL7 GOM, HL7 ER, and Bylaws.

 In the event that an issue arises where formality is required and no other guidance exists, Robert’s Rules of Order shall take precedence.
-This provides a “common denominator” to keep in-check the power of the presiding co-chair and to confirm the rights of all participants and members.
+This provides a “common denominator” to keep in-check the power of the presiding chair and to confirm the rights of all participants and members.